CMSgov/design-system/packages/design-system-docs/src/pages/startup/migrating-v2.md

 See the [theming page]({{root}}/startup/theming/) for more specific information on overriding the default Sass variables or CSS declarations.

+### Focus styles

+We released focus styles in [version 3.6.0](https://github.com/CMSgov/design-system/releases/tag/3.6.0) and with this V2 update we are disabling these gold focus styles by default and placing them in `beta` development as we continue to iterate on them.
+If you want to continue to use the gold focus styles please see the guidance on the [theming page]({{root}}/startup/theming#focus-settings)on how to enable them.

 ### Importing Javascript

 V2 adds support for an ES module version of our JS, which can be found in the `dist/esnext` directory.
 Our `package.json` has been updated to point to the new ES module entry point when possible, so for most users this won't require any change.
 See the documentation on [importing React components]({{root}}/startup/components/#named-imports) for more information on importing Javascript and ES module support.